 Remember, Tableau allows us to add both Dimensions and Measures as the Data Labels.
 To demonstrate this, We just placed the Sales Amount Measure and English Country Region Name on the labels Option present in Marks card

-NOTE: It is always advisable to use Pie charts on High level Data.
-For instance, If you use the same Pie Chart for State wise sales rather than Country wise, you will end up with following screenshot.
-If you observe closely, We can’t even identify few regions.
+NOTE: It is always advisable to use Pie charts on High-level Data.
+For instance, If you use the same Pie Chart for State-wise sales rather than Country wise, you will end up with the following screenshot.
+If you observe closely, We can’t even identify a few regions.